PeaceFounder/PeaceVote.jl/docs/src/index.md

 count

 # For participation
+Signer
+Signature
-Signer ### id could be extracted from wrap and unwrap which is also necessary for the testing wrap # Perhaps I could replace signature with this one unwrap register braid vote
+verify ### verifies signature with respect to data id ### method for the Signer and for the Signature register braid vote